Arbitrage Betting Strategy

 Horse Racing Arbs

 A similar example can be applied to any sport.
 Horse racing is a popular choice for arbers since betting exchanges have some of the top racing odds.
-Remember that you’ll need to factor in the commission at betting exchanges, so arbing is not exactly the type of bet for new punters.
+Remember that you’ll need to factor in the commission at betting exchanges, so arbing is not precisely the type of bet for new punters.

 The good news is that if you’re willing to learn and try it a few times, you will master it quickly.
 It’s the key to guaranteed profits, even if they are smaller.
 It sure beats parlays with 10+ selections and a 1% chance to get them all right.
 With a solid live arbitrage betting strategy, your chances will drastically improve.